aarizat/blog/docs/posts/retries_with_requests.md

 1. This function help us see the logs for each retry on the stderror.

 The above code initiates an HTTP GET request to `https://my_service_url.com`.
-If the server responds with a status code found in `status_forcelist`, the request will be retried.
-The wait times between retries follow this pattern: `[0.0s, 0.2s, 0.4s, 0.8s, ...]`.
+If the server responds with a status code found in `status_forcelist`, the request will be retried 3 times.
+The wait times between retries follow this pattern: `[0s, 2s, 4s]`.
 However, the delay won't exceed the value specified in `backoff_max` (you can change this value if needed).
 If the server's response header includes the `Retry-After` key, its value will override the calculated wait time based on the backoff factor (You can disable this behaviour setting `respect_retry_after_header` to `False`).
+In the above retry logic, it's important to note that if we exhaust all retries, we will receive a `RetryError` exception.
+Additionally, if for any reason we receive a status code during a retry that's not in the list `status_forcelist` (e.g., 403), the retries will stop immediately, and we will encounter the exception associated with that specific status code.

+???+ warning

+    You might be curious about why I set `connect` and `read` to `False`.
+The reason is that if these parameters are left at their default values, in the event of a connect or read error, the retries will be attempted indefinitely.I also set `total` to `None`, which causes the retry logic to fall back on the `read`, `connect`, or `status` counters.

 ### Retry HTTP POST method